ThinkGeo/ThinkGeoOfflineMapsViewerAndExtractor-ForWpf12/README.md

-# MBTiles Extractor Sample for WPF
+# ThinkGeo Offline Maps Viewer & Extractor

 ### Description

 This sample shows you how to display the ThinkGeo Cloud Maps (mbtiles file) in an offline desktop application.
+Check out this sample to see how to get the ThinkGeo Cloud online map in an desktop application.

 This sample  happens to use .NET Core, you can also create a .NET Framework application accomplishing the same thing.

 This sample also allows you to create a new smaller subsets data from an existing MBTiles database by simply specify the extent of the new area on the map.